• Skip to main content

 Masa harina cornbread, baked in a skillet – bake in an oven or if you’re feeling adventurous, a barbecue!

 Masa harina is traditionally used to make tortillas and tamales, but it also makes delicious cornbread!
-(And indeed, cornbread is far more straightforward to make than tortillas or tamales, hence my ending up with a surplus of masa harina after a few failed tortilla attempts, resulting in this recipe.)
-Turns out masa harina makes awesome, fluffy cornbread, a favourite accompaniment to my black bean chilli and other dishes.
+(And indeed, cornbread is far more straightforward to make than tortillas or tamales, hence my ending up with a surplus of masa harina after a few failed tortilla attempts*, resulting in this recipe.)
+Turns out masa harina makes awesome, fluffy cornbread, a favourite accompaniment to black bean chilli, tortilla soup (especially if the tortillas fail) and other dishes.
 So let’s get stuck in!

 Jump to Recipe